pieter-degroote/UltimateKEYS-testing/README.md

 ![UltimateKEYS - Keyboard Layout Image](images/UltimateKEYS%20-%20Keyboard%20Layout%20Image.png)

-## UltimateKEYS - Colemak Edition
+## UltimateKEYS - Colemak Variant

-Colemak edition of UltimateKEYS - This variant uses Colemak as its primary (or base) layout and features UltimateKEYS as its secondary (AltGr) layout.
+Colemak variant of UltimateKEYS - This variant uses Colemak as its primary (or base) layout and features UltimateKEYS as its secondary (AltGr) layout.
 See the folder **`colemak`** (for AutoHotkey v2 and v1.1 on Windows, and XKB/Xmodmap on Linux).

 ## UltimateKEYS - '.keylayout' format (macOS)